afkredeem/afkredeem-flutter/README.md

 Which brings us to the next point.

 ## Ads
-Currently there aren't any, but the plan is to add a banner after successful redemption to cover (perhaps) some of the expenses mentioned above, as well as ongoing ones (Jesus Apple!).\
+An ad banner is displayed while the app is redeeming codes.
+Ads are configured to be non personalized and use a static keywords list (see [consts.dart]).
+The humble ads income, helps covering the initial expenses mentioned above, maintaining the app's services, covering ongoing expenses (Jesus apple).
-Also, if future funds will allow it perhaps an automated notification server can be implemented & deployed in a cloud env.
+Moreover, if future funds will allow it perhaps an automated notification server can be implemented & deployed in a cloud env.

 ## Community Engagement
 The more the merrier